jeroen8087/input_fsm/README.md

 ## Getting started

-The easiest way to structure your configuration is with **packages**.
+The easiest way to structure your configuration is with [packages](https://www.home-assistant.io/docs/configuration/packages/).
 That way, your FSM definition, automations, and scripts live together in one file and are easy to reload.

 ### 1. Enable packages in `configuration.yaml`
 ```yaml